Electricity prices in New South Wales depend on where you live, how much electricity your household uses, and the tariff type on your meter.

 If you have solar panels, a higher feed-in tariff means more savings when you export excess energy back to the grid.
 Compare FiT rates between providers if you’re solar-powered. - Discounts & Promotions:

 Some plans offer pay-on-time discounts, direct debit incentives, or signup bonuses.
-Always read the fine print — genuine discounts should reduce your bill without hidden catches. - Contract Terms & Exit Fees:
+When possible always read the fine print.
+The genuine discounts should reduce your bill without hidden fees or “catches”. - Contract Terms & Exit Fees:

 Flexibility matters.
 Look for no-lock-in contracts or short-term agreements, and avoid plans that charge high early exit fees if you want to switch later. - Billing Options & Hidden Fees: